Simulation-Software-Engineering/Lecture-Material/version-control/material/intro_slides.md

 Version control ...

 - tracks changes to files and helps people share those changes with each other.
-  - Could also be done via email / Google Docs / ..., but not so accurate and efficient
+  - Could also be done via email / Google Docs / ..., but not as accurately and efficiently
 - was originally developed for software development, but today cornerstone of *reproducible research*

 > "If you can't git diff a file format, it's broken."